islamazhar/eval_Gap2Seq/README.md

 to activate python 3 in the current shell.
 Now run,

-    $ snakemake

-to run the full pipeline (build all targets).
-This is probably not practical.
-There are two sub targets: run_gapfillers and eval_gapfillers.
-To only create the filled scaffolds fasta files run

     $ snakemake run_gapfillers

-To isolate for building only the filled scaffold files for e.g. staph, remove "rhodo" and "hs14" from the
+to build the gapfilled fasta files.
+This will set of experiments for all tools specified in the config.json file.
+To run on a subset of tools or datasets, change the config file lines specifying this, i.e.

      "DATASETS" : [ "staph", "rhodo", "hs14"],

-line in the config.json file.
+     "GAPFILLERS" :["GAP2SEQ", "GAPFILLER_BWA", "GAPFILLER_BOWTIE", "GAPCLOSER"],

 To rerun a specific "rule" e.g. gap2seq, GapFiller_bwa or QUAST, run

     $ snakemake -R QUAST